Shanghi/AutoQuest/README.md

 * Can automatically take normal quests (off by default).
 * Can automatically take daily quests (on by default).
 * Can automatically take repeatable quests if you have the required items (on by default).
-* Can automatically complete most quests - you still pick rewards (on by default).
+* Can automatically complete quests - you still pick rewards (on by default).
 * Can set specific quests to be automated or not, so if you never do a certain quest you can disable it so it won't be taken.

 | Commands (/aq or /autoquest) | Description |